How to leave New York residency [Guide + FAQ]

 1) Establish new residency

 Secure a residential address in the new state.
-If you buy a home, you may want to look into available credits, like Florida’s homestead exemption.
+If you buy a home, you may want to look into available property tax credits, like Florida’s homestead exemption.
 You may want to consider filing a Declaration of Domicile with the state, as suggested in Savvy Nomad’s domicile guides.

 South Dakota vs Florida vs Texas vs Nevada vs Wyoming domiciles

-2) Relocate belongings
+2) Relocate your belongings

-3) Spend time in a new state
+3) Spend time in your new state

 4) Transfer IDs and registrations

-Swiftly update your driver's license and vehicle registration.
+Promptly update your driver's license and vehicle registration.

 5) Register to vote